-NAVA 1110-NAVAJO I - 3 CREDITS

-SYLLABUS

-Catalog Description

-The purpose of this beginning class is to develop listening, speaking, reading and writing skills to communicate at an elementary level.
-The course will use a communicative approach for students to learn about the fundamentals of vocabulary, grammar, conversation, and Navajo cultures.
-Formerly NAVA-111 Offered: All
+The purpose of this beginning class is to develop listening, speaking, reading and writing skills to communicate at a basic level.
+The course will use a communicative approach to cover the fundamentals of vocabulary, grammar, conversation, and culture.
+Lecture and lab components